A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Introduction

 \section{Introduction}

-The estimation of underwater sound velocity distribution has become a research hotspot in recent years, as it affects the propagation mode of underwater signals and therefore has a critical impact on the energy efficiency of underwater acoustic communication and accuracy of underwater acoustic positioning \citep{erol2011survey,Piccolo2019Geoacoustic,Luo2021LocReview}.
+The estimation of underwater sound speed profiles (SSPs) has emerged as a significant research focus, owing to its critical role in governing acoustic signal propagation.
+This, in turn, directly determines the energy efficiency of underwater acoustic communication systems and the precision of underwater positioning \citep{MUNK1979Tomography,Munk1983Tomography,erol2011survey,Piccolo2019Geoacoustic,Luo2021LocReview}.

-Traditionally, sound speed profiles (SSPs), that are popular adopted to describe the distribution of sound speed, are usually measured by conductivity, temperature, and depth profiler (CTD) or sound velocity profiler (SVP) \citep{wang2014CTD}, but these instruments rely on shipborne deployment systems, leading to expensive economic and labor costs.
-To improve the efficiency of measuring sound velocity distribution, scholars have proposed several methods for inverting sound velocity distribution leveraging sonar observation data, based on the influence of sound velocity distribution on the sound field.
-These methods can be mainly divided into 3 categories: matching field processing (MFP) \citep{tolstoy1991acoustic,li2010inversion,zhang2012inversion,zhang2015inversion}, compressive sensing (CS) \citep{Bianco2017Dictionary,choo2018compressive}, and deep learning (DL) \citep{stephan1995inverting,Huang2019Collaborating,Huang2023Meta}.
+Sound speed profiles (SSPs) are popular adopted to describe the distribution of underwater sound speed \cite{Jensen2011COA}, and they are traditionally measured by conductivity, temperature, and depth profiler (CTD) \cite{wang2014CTD,Luo2023CTD,Kirimoto2024CTD} or sound velocity profiler (SVP) \citep{Zhang2022SVP}.
+The main drawback of instrument measurement methods is their low spatiotemporal resolution.
+To enhance the efficiency of measuring sound velocity profiles, researchers have developed various inversion methods that utilize sonar observation data by exploiting the dependence of acoustic field properties on the sound speed distribution.
+These methods can be mainly divided into 3 categories: matching field processing (MFP) \citep{tolstoy1991acoustic,li2010inversion,zhang2012inversion,zhang2015inversion}, compressive sensing (CS) \citep{Bianco2017Dictionary,choo2018compressive}, and deep learning (DL) \citep{stephan1995inverting,Huang2019Collaborating,Huang2023Meta,Huang2024SurveySSP}.

 MFP is a method of determining the sound velocity distribution by simulating the SSP and its corresponding theoretical sound field distribution, and matching it with the measured sound field based on ray theory or normal wave theory.
-In order to improve the computational efficiency of MFP, heuristic algorithms, such as particle swarm optimization (PSO) \citep{tolstoy1991acoustic} and genetic algorithm (GA) \citep{zhang2015inversion}, are usually introduced for accelerating the search process of feature vector coefficients.
-However, heuristic algorithms still have very high computational complexity and the results obtained are prone to getting stuck in local optima, which affects the accuracy of sound velocity inversion.
+However, the MFP method has high algorithm complexity, which reduces its execution efficiency and makes it difficult to continuously construct the sound velocity field.

 Considering that ray theory or normal wave theory can only establish a mapping relationship from sound velocity distribution to sound field distribution, scholars have begun to explore how to directly establish a mapping relationship from sound field distribution to sound velocity distribution.
 The CS technology achieves this process through a feature mapping dictionary, which further improves the efficiency of sound speed estimation compared to MFP.
 However, the dictionary establishment process introduces linearization approximation \citep{Bianco2017Dictionary}, which sacrifices the accuracy of sound speed construction.